-A read returns the present Warn settings of the S4000T.
+A read returns the present Warn settings of the S4000C.
 A write command changes the settings to the requested values.
-The set points are programmable in 5% FS steps (1% FS steps for 20ppm range).
+The set points are programmable in 5% FS steps.

 A 1 in the 9th bit position means the output is latching, a 0 means it is Non-Latching.
-A 1 in the 8th bit position means the output is normally energized a 0 means it is normally De-Energized.
+A 1 in the 8th bit position means the output is normally energized, a 0 means it is normally De-Energized.
 The Warn set point cannot be set above the Alarm set point.

-Factory default is: 30% FS, non-latching, de-energized.
-The maximum allowable set point is 50ppm.
+Factory default is 30% FS, non-latching, de-energized.

-Exception: Returns an Exception Code 01 (illegal function) if an illegal write is requested.
+Exception: Returns an Exception Code 01 (Illegal Function) if an illegal write is requested.

 Byte Function Bit Position Access

 High Not Used 15 MSB Read

 Not Used 14 Read

 Not Used 13 Read

 Not Used 12 Read

 Not Used 11 Read

 Not Used 10 Read

-Latching/Non-Latching 9 R/W
+Latching/Non- Latching 9 R/W

-Energized/De-Energized 8 R/W
+Energized/De- Energized 8 R/W

 Low Set point (7-0) R/W